eeshvardasikcm/eeshvardasikcm/README.md

 The panchakarma is reduced to a smaller set of panchakarma activities that can be done for 6-18 months.
 Some periods of increased adherence to a full Ayurvedic panchakarma are done up to twice a year.

-### Carbon Project

-I have increased the amount of time I am spending working on Google's Carbon Project.
-I am wanting to be a Community Contributor.

-I wouldn't stop working for Carbon Project unless I received a one time payment of no less than $5M.
-Hopefully, Carbon Project can use my help for some time.
-I am grateful for the opportunity to be a community contributor.
-Carbon Project is the best opportunity available for my situation right now.

-I am dedicated to Carbon Project at least until 2024.
-No better option has been offered to me.
-It's possible I may stay with Carbon Project at least until version 1.0 is released around 2025.

 ## Private repository access has been restricted

 I am no longer offering access to my private repositories.